nspilman/natespilmandotcom/blog/my-time-at-chaz.md

 * Places to get free food.
 * A sausage stand where you can pay for a sausage.

+Most businesses in the area were already closed due to covid, and the businesses that were open were still in full operation.
+I saw a couple waiting outside the Eltana for their order.

 The Zone was lit up with artwork, starting with the enormous Black Lives Matter mural on the pavement.
 The police station was straight up vandalized.
 Regardless of how this ends, I hope the art remains.

 Regarding the politics of it all - almost I spoke with expected to see the Zone used as a bargaining chip with the city for greater police reform measures.
 Most of the people at CHAZ were white.
 [Seattle is 65% white and only 7% black](https://en.wikipedia.org/wiki/Demographics_of_Seattle#:~:text=The%20racial%20composition%20of%20the,or%20Latino%20of%20any%20race.), but there were still some vibes that CHAZ was a way for white folks to co-opt a black movement (more on this later).
 I also encountered an older white man who kept trying to vandalize the police station even further, with a black male in his 20s standing guard against his efforts.